 - Invoice: Invoice - Export

-Go here for help setting up your order import job.
+Go here for more detailed help setting up your order import job.

-While logged into Dsco, select the AUTOMATION tab at the top.
-The default screen of the AUTOMATION tab is the JOBS page.
-On this page you'll see a list of currently-active jobs under the Active Jobs section.
-Use the Create Job button to start the job setup wizard and start creating a new job.
+Step 2: On this page you'll see a list of currently-active jobs under the Active Jobs section.
+Use the white and grey CREATE JOB button in the top righthand corner of the screen to start the Job Set-up wizard and start creating a new job.

-Step 2: Specify the export destination for this job.
+Step 4: Specify the export destination for this job.
 You will also be presented with job specific options/parameters for the type of job you are creating.
+You may click any of the circular question mark icons to learn more about what function a particular field serves.

 The Custom option is an advanced feature that allows Dsco users to set very specific job schedules for each automated job.
 After selecting the Custom option, users will see extensive documentation around how use the feature.
 You can alsocheck out the links below for more information on using Crontab scheduling: